Muhammad Tayyib Qasmi: Biography

 Muhammad Tayyib Qasmi was born in 1892 or 1897 into the Siddiqi family of Nanauta.
 (Note: Shakaib Qasmi and Ghulam Nabi Qasmi state the birth year to be 1892 and Syed Mehboob Rizwi and Noor Alam Khalil Amini maintain the point that Qari Tayyab was born in 1897.
 However, both mention 1315 AH as his birth year.)
 He served as Deputy Vice Chancellor of Darul Uloom Deoband from 1344 AH to 1347 AH (1924 to 1928 AD).
 (Note: In 1341 AH, he was appointed as Deputy Vice Chancellor, but he resigned so that he could engage in academic and educational pursuits with equality; however, he had to assume this position again.)
 He succeeded Habibur Rahman Usmani as Vice Chancellor of Darul Uloom in mid-1348 AH (1929 AH) and resigned on August 9, 1982 AD (Dhu al-Qadah 18, 1402 AH), after disagreements and disturbances erupted in Darul Uloom Deoband in 1980 (1400 AH).
 He also founded the All India Muslim Personal Law Board and headed it until his death.

-He wrote devotional poetry in Urdu to Muhammed, entitled Nabi e Akram Shafi e Azam.
 His poetical compositions have been published as Irfan-e-Arif.

 He died in Deoband on 17 July 1983.
 His funeral prayer was led by his eldest son Muhammad Salim Qasmi.